Medelinkant/git-demo/README.md

-# coding-demo
+# git-demo

-hello is this thing on?
+We forked this repo from the class page and are practicing using github features.